Android No Sim Card Detected [Try These Fixes]

 - Press down the “power” or “Bixby+Volume” on some Samsung models and then select “Turn off” or “Power off” from the pop-up menu, depending on the type of device you’re using.

 - Confirm your choice on the pop-up screen.

 You may also need to unplug your device from any power source.
 If you want to be even more thorough, remove your battery as soon as you power off your device, then hold the power button to drain any residual power.

 When you power off your phone, it terminates all connections with cell towers, and its radios are turned off.
 When you power back on, your system initiates connection sequences afresh.
 In the process, any temporary glitches or network errors may be solved.

 Solution 3: Adjust the SIM Card

 Your phone can only read your SIM card if the SIM card is firmly seated in its slot.
 If the card is dislodged or misaligned, which can occur after you drop your phone accidentally, you won’t be able to connect to your carrier.
 Or, if your device is new, you may not have inserted the SIM card correctly.
 Thus, the next troubleshooting step should be removing the SIM card and inserting it back in.

-While you’re doing this, ensure that the SIM card fits securely into your device.
-If it appears loose, you may want to try placing a piece of tape, cardboard, or paper into the tray to achieve a tighter fit.
-Although it may appear as an unconventional fix, adjusting the SIM card in this way works for many Android users.
+While doing this, ensure the SIM card fits securely into your device.
+Place a piece of tape, cardboard, or paper into the tray to achieve a tighter fit if it appears loose.
+Although it may seem like an unconventional fix, adjusting the SIM card in this way works for many Android users.